Attorney, Producer & Founder at Esquire Entertainment

 Describe your legal background and your current role today.

-I earned a joint degree JD/MBA at Ohio State University.
-Some of my experiences after law school include serving as the Rights & Clearances Director at Character Studies Productions as well as a Staff Attorney at Quinn Emanuel Urquhart & Sullivan.
+I earned my Juris Doctor degree at Ohio State University.
+Some of my experiences after law school include serving as the Rights & Clearances Director at Character Studies Productions as well as a staff attorney at Quinn Emanuel Urquhart & Sullivan.
 Currently, I am the President & CEO at Esquire Entertainment, a boutique talent management and production company.

 What three words would you use to describe your role?

 What inspired you to pursue your current career?

 While I was in law school, my goal was to pursue a career that infused my three loves: law, business, and entertainment.
 I initially moved to New York to be a Broadway producer.
 However, shortly after moving, I received an opportunity to manage talent and I jumped at the chance.
 I knew I wanted to do something creative, but it was not until this opportunity presented itself that I realized how to put it all together.
 As a talent manager and producer, I review and negotiate contracts (law), create and review budgets (business), and advise and empower actors, writers, directors, choreographers and producers (entertainment).

 Name one movie or song to describe your career.

 How has your legal education/background shaped the way you perform in your current career?

 The entertainment field is one of the few industries where you do not necessarily need an education to have a successful career – a person can simply work hard and move their way up the ladder.
 However, I cherish my legal education because it allows me to think outside the box.
 A great deal of my work entails strategic planning, logic, guidance and critical thinking.
 As a lawyer working in a field of creatives, I am able to approach each situation from a different perspective and communicate more effectively.

 What lessons learned or unexpected challenges did you face in your current role?